yurisuki/yuririce/README.md

 i3 (i3-gaps)	> tilling wm I use
 i3blocks	> feed for status bar
-ranger 		> vim-inspired filemanager aliasrc 	> some aliases I use wall.png	> wallpaper I use walllock.png	> wallpaper I use for `lockscreen` script sxhkd		> keybindings master bm*		> aliases for time saving
+ranger 		> vim-inspired filemanager
+*rc 		> some aliases and shortcuts wall*	 	> wallpapers I use for desktop and lockscreen sxhkd		> keybindings master bm*		> aliases for time saving
 -------